harshamalhotra/existingDS-gitlab/contents/patterns/dashboards.md

 We expect dashboards using the framework to implement two types of filters:

 - Dashboard filters: Applied to every panel and visualization in the dashboard.
-- Panel filters: Applied per panel to refine results available within the dashboard context
+- Panel filters: Applied per panel to refine results available within the dashboard context.

 ### Basic implementation